 One talent that Maxwell had was his ability to jump.
 We were playing with him one day and realized he could catch objects thrown into the air.
 His favorite was empty cigarette packs.
-Maxwell would recognize the sound when an empty cigarette pack was crumbled into a ball and come running.
+Maxwell would recognize the sound of an empty cigarette pack being crumbled into a ball and would come running.
 We could throw the crumpled paper ball into the air and Maxwell would jump and snag it out of the air.

 It is amazing to see how high and how far a cat can jump.
 Their bodies are built to be athletic and agile.
-There is nothing more graceful that watch a cat jump 6 feet as he plays with his toys or flies through the air to get to his favorite resting spot.
+There is nothing more graceful than watching a cat jump 6 feet as he plays with his toys or flies through the air to get to his favorite resting spot.